 Another alternative is to purchase a maintenance contract from an irrigation contractor.
 Typically, a contractor will check the heads prior to a winter drain and after the winter, before the next season.
 They may also shoot compressed air through the pipes to remove all of the water.

 Other Maintenance Tips

-If you suspect a leak in your system, you can find out by going to main water meter, there is a very sensitive red triangle that rotates with if there is even a small amount of water.
-Make sure all faucets are shut down in the house, and then check the water meter.
+If you suspect a leak in your system, find out by going to main water meter.
+There is a very sensitive red triangle that rotates if there is even a small amount of water.
+Make sure all faucets are shut off in the house, and then check the water meter.
 Re-check the meter after you shut down the irrigation system.
-If the triangle is present there is no water movement.
+If the triangle is present, there is no water movement.
 There is a leak if the triangle moves when the system cycle resumes.

 Once you have identified a leak, find the location of the leak.
 To find the leak, wait for a time free of rain and a couple of days without the sprinkler.
 When the system comes on the next time, check for wet areas, most likely the irrigation valves or main shut off area.
 Water in a low point will need to be traced to its source.

 Evaporation makes watering in the heat of the day inefficient.
 Much of the water is lost before it hits the ground.
-Less evaporation and less wind make in early morning the best time to irrigate.
+Less evaporation and less wind make early in the morning the best time to irrigate.